 That gaseous matter spewed out of the nucleus of the Big Bang some 13.7 billion years ago.
 Furthermore, it echoes what scientists believe occurred over billions of years.
 Namely that as different, powerful forces acted on these elements, the process led to the fashioning of galaxies, including the oldest confirmed galaxy (formed 12.9 billion years ago), and of the astral bodies including the earth some 9.2 billion years after Big Bang.

 Job 31.15 uses this identical Biblical Hebrew word koon–H3559:

 When we analyze the use of the word fashion in this verse, it is incredibly enlightening, since it refers to the period of nine months during which an embryo forms.
-From the third month to birth, the term fetus is generally used to describe the infant in formation in the womb.
+From the third month to birth, we generally use the term fetus to describe the infant in formation in the womb.
 According to the use of Biblical Hebrew, ordaining and fashioning are translations from the same multi-faceted Hebrew word.
 Koon includes the principle that it takes time to fashion something.
 As with a baby–as with the universe.

 By the way, if you found this revealing and rewarding, why not pass it on to a friend.
 You’ll find social media links, and you can also forward this blog post by email to an interested party.
 Much appreciated.

 This blog post is an excerpt from chapter 6.1 of the book Origin of the Universe

 - Verify that only God can bara, that is, only God can create.

 - Go to UnlockBibleMeaning.com, and you’ll see Genesis 1.1